 It’s a surefire way to use up what otherwise would just go to waste.
 And making big batches of it to freeze helps me have a little taste of summer in the middle of winter.

-Basil Pesto is a flavorful sauce made with fresh basil, garlic, pine nuts, olive oil and parmesan cheese.
+Basil Pesto, also called Pesto Genovese, is a flavorful sauce made with fresh basil, garlic, pine nuts, olive oil and parmesan cheese.
 There are several variations of basil pesto, sometimes I like to add crushed red pepper to make it a little spicy.

 Fresh Basil Pesto from scratch is so easy to make.
 Place all the ingredients, basil, garlic, pine nuts, olive oil and cheese in a food processor or blender and process until finely chopped and a loose sauce begins to form.
 I like to leave it a little chunkier so it doesn’t form a paste but other recipes process until a paste begins to form.

 Making big batches of Homemade Basil Pesto and freezing it is one of my favorite things to do with it.
 It’s a great way to meal prep your way through the winter months.

 To freeze your pesto, fill up the wells of ice cube trays and place in the freezer.
 Freeze until firm, then pop the frozen sauce out of the tray.
 Place the Basil Pesto Sauce cubes into a freezer bag and store in the freezer until ready to use.

 To thaw, simply place in a saucepan over low heat and thaw, stirring occasionally or heat in the microwave until thawed.

 With these simple tips, you can make the Best Basil Pesto in just 5 minutes:

 - To maximize the flavor of your pesto, toast the pine nuts for a few minutes (be sure not to burn them) until golden.
 This step makes them a bit more buttery than raw pine nuts.

 - Lemon….I know it’s not traditional but I like the bright, fresh flavor lemon zest and a squeeze of lemon juice give the pesto….and it helps keep the green color vibrant by preventing oxidation.